coyle/omcs/README.md

 * The python files **barneshut_convert.py** and **nbody_convert.py** convert data from file formats used in a couple of labs from Princeton University into the UniverseState format.
 You can find files with a small number of bodies [here](ftp://ftp.cs.princeton.edu/pub/cs126/nbody
 ) and those with a large number of bodies [here](ftp://ftp.cs.princeton.edu/pub/cs126/barnes-hut/).

 * The main file **nbody.cc** accepts a file containing the initial state as a command line argument, and it outputs as csv file representing the universe state over time.
+Type `./nbody --help or -h` to get more arguments and their default values.

 * The file **visualize.py** uses python's matplotlib and pandas libraries to read the data and produce a visualization.